Rutherford B. Hayes: A 19th Retrospective

 Hayes attempted to establish a merit-based system of appointments, while Senator Roscoe Conkling wished to retain the spoils system, under which he controlled the patronage there.
 One Collector of Customs, Chester A. Arthur (1871-1878), later became President of the United States.
 Arthur was said to have made several times more income as a collector than he did as a lawyer, about $50,000 a year in his first three years in office.

 The Half-Breeds were a moderate-wing group.
-The main issue that divided the Stalwarts and the Half-Breeds was political patronage.
-The Stalwarts were in favor of political machines and spoils system-style patronage, while the Half-Breeds, led by Maine senator James G. Blaine, were in favor of civil service reform and a merit system.
+Led by Maine senator James G. Blaine, they were in favor of civil service reform and a merit system.
 The epithet “Half-Breed” was invented in derision by the Stalwarts to denote those whom they perceived as being only half Republican.

 Hayes was called to run again but honored a campaign pledge not to.
 Hayes was hamstrung by beliefs that his leadership was the result of political maneuvering.
 In trying to compromise with the south, he trusted ex confederates without actually verifying they would actually protect the rights of blacks as they said.